Callan-Rubakov Effect and Higher Charge Monopoles: Low Energy Fermions

 \subsection{Low Energy Effective Action}

-Now we would like to use the explicit form of the fermion zero-modes to derive the fermion-dyon coupling.
-As we discussed in Section \ref{sec:2}, in the IR of the fermions are described by the effective 2D fields $\chi_{\mu,m}(t,r)$.
+Now we would like to use the explicit form of the fermion zero modes to derive the fermion-dyon coupling.
+As we discussed in Section \ref{sec:2}, the low energy limit of the fermions are described by the effective 2D fields $\chi_{\mu,m}(t,r)$.